jwy951/egg_production_calculator/README.md

 ## Description

-Its a website that expalins more about my Dairy Business
+Its a website that assist a farmer to take into account all the eggs produce by his/her hens, it anable the farmer to calculate the eggs and sales production in the cause of the day, week and the whole year.

 ### Prerequisites